Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 }
 ```

 In this case, `SubAlloc.realloc()` will perform reallocation only if we have exceeded the limit of available memory for the previously allocated block, It will ignore the value of `PreallocSymbol` if this block still has enough memory.
 For example, since previously we allocate memory for 2 `context_data` struct, when adding second symbol to the context,  `SubAlloc.realloc()` will immediately return the pointer that was passed as first argument to it.
 This behavior of the `realloc` function may not always be desirable, but it works for us.
-Next, we initialize the symbol, taking into account that context->TotalFreq has increased, and then return the result.
+Next, we initialize the symbol, taking into account that `Context->TotalFreq` has increased, and then return the result.

 ### Complete context branch